The Ultimate Guide to Law Firm Billing Best Practices

 • When to send invoices.

-• How long legal billing descriptions should be.
+• How long should legal billing descriptions be?

-• What expenses must be included on bills versus what should be written off.
+• What expenses must be included on bills versus what should be written off?

 • Any standard introductory communications on bills, if needed.